-The English subject at Ulster University forms part of the School of English and History in the Faculty of Arts, Humanities & Social Sciences.
-It is a vibrant and diverse centre for the study of English literature and culture and hosts an active and thriving body of postgraduate researchers.
+The English subject at Ulster University forms part of the School of Arts and Humanities in the Faculty of Arts, Humanities & Social Sciences.
+It is a vibrant and diverse centre for the study of English literature and creative writing and hosts an active and thriving body of postgraduate researchers.

 Individual scholars within the department are engaged in an extensive range of research fields which maintain and enhance the broader scholarly practice of English Studies across the globe, from Early Modern, Eighteenth Century and Victorian literature and culture, through to Modern, Contemporary, and Creative Writing, as well as Critical Theory.

 English encourages and sustains an energetic research culture and offers an inter- disciplinary environment to scholars working in a variety of different research areas.
-English is the base for the Centre for Irish and Scottish Studies and the Ulster Literary Biography Research Centre.
+English is the base for the Centre for Irish and Scottish Studies and the Ulster Centre for Literary Biography.
 Postgraduate supervision in English is available from all staff in the department and within individual members’ specialist areas of interest (research interests of staff can be viewed under each staff member's profile).

 Postgraduate research facilities in the Faculty of Arts, Humanities & Social Sciences have recently been upgraded to include a dedicated and shared postgraduate office suite on the Coleraine campus.
 The Library in Coleraine has also undergone recent refurbishment to include extensive computing facilities, as well as a range of specific study areas.
 In addition, the library has valuable holdings relating to book history, as well as archival resources pertinent to Celtic Studies, Irish and local writing.